arvvoid/plugin.video.hbogoeu/README.md

 If an official app is available for your platform, use it instead of this.

-# HBO GO Croatia for Kodi 18 (plugin.video.hbogohr)
+# HBO GO Croatia for Kodi 18 (plugin.video.hbogoeu)

 Simple, great Kodi plugin for HBO GO content.
 The work to transform the plugin to plugin.video.hbogoeu have begun.
 Soon it will be a generic HBO Go EU plugin with support for all countries where hbo go eu is availible.